beccasaurus/Requestor/README.markdown

 If you need to change the name of this variable to something else (eg. Ruby on Rails uses `_method`), this is configurable:

     HttpRequestor.MethodVariable = "_method";

+If you want to disable this and not POST any special variable:

+    HttpRequestor.MethodVariable = null;

 ### Sessions / Cookies